MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 The clients that currently support unified labeling include:

 - Apps from the Office Insiders program.
-For more information, see the "Where the feature is available today?" section from [Apply sensitivity labels to your documents and email within Office](https://aka.ms/officemipdocs).
+For more information, see the [Where the feature is available today?](https://support.office.com/article/2f96e7cd-d5a4-403b-8bd7-4cc636bae0f9?ad=US#bkmk_whereavailable) section from the Office documentation.

 - Clients from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/azure/information-protection/develop/mip/mip-sdk-reference).